noahshi/AbstractStrategyGame/README.md

 # AbstractStrategyGame
-Terminal implementation of chess.\n
+Terminal implementation of chess.

-Can start from a custom position using a FEN string\n Moves can be played by either typing algebraic or coordinate notation
+Can start from a custom position using a FEN string

+Moves can be played by either typing algebraic or coordinate notation